hemamachireddy/Chatbot-Payment-System/README.md

 BACKEND EXECUTION:

-STEP 1: OPEN INTELLIJ COMMUNITY EDITION AND OPEN BACKEND FOLDER STEP 2: RUN THE APPLICATION
+STEP 1: Open Intellij Community Edition and open backend folder from your computer STEP 2: Run the Application

-THEN AUTOMATICALLY THE PAGE WILL OPEN WITH LOGIN PAGE
+Then automatically will be displayed with login page